If you're looking at this page it must be because you are thinking about getting married. That's great news!

 It’s now so much easier to get married in a church of your choice.
 This is because of the Church of England Marriage Measure 2008.
 With these new rules in place, it means you can be married in St. Luke’s if:

-- You have a parent that has at any time during your lifetime lived in the parish for at least 6 months
+You have a parent that has at any time during your lifetime lived in the parish for at least 6 months or regularly attended normal church services for 6 months.

 There will be all sorts of things to arrange, such as flowers, banns of marriage that need to be read and an order of service.
 It would be well worth thinking about music that you might like to have in your service before the first planning meeting with Matthew.
 Don’t worry if you are unsure of anything, just ask when you meet to plan the service.